 A tabletop garden is a great garden gift for those that love to garden (and even those who don’t.)
 The reason is that those who don’t love to garden can easily grow a plant indoors.

 However, for the avid gardener, it gives them a way to grow something even when the temperatures aren’t cooperating with their passion.

 My mom bought us the best wheel barrel a few years ago for my husband’s birthday.
 It has hauled everything from dirt to wood, and anything else in between.

-So a wheel barrel is a very functional gift that can be used all over the garden and around the property in other areas too.
+A wheel barrel is a very functional gift that can be used all over the garden and around the property in other areas too.

 Pruners are another excellent gift for the gardener.
-When you grow plants, part of the work is keeping the plant in tip top shape.
+When you grow plants, part of the work is keeping the plant in tip-top shape.

-So you need pruners in order to cut the plants back each year and encourage new and better growth in the years to come.
+You need pruners in order to cut the plants back each year and encourage new and better growth in the years to come.